 You Can’t Control A Drug Addict; Consider Intervention

-Even the most together and organized person has no control over someone abusing drugs.
-Not only will it leave you feeling frustrated, it isn’t likely to work.
+Even the most together and an organized person has no control over someone abusing drugs.
+Not only will it leave you feeling frustrated, but it also isn’t likely to work.
 Most addicts are living in a perpetual state of denial and blame.
 Instead of telling the person what they should do with their life, consider an intervention.

 An intervention led by a treatment professional can be an effective way of getting help for the person coping with drug and alcohol addiction.
 Interventions typically involve sitting down with the drug-addicted person and sharing your insights into how their behaviors have changed since they began using.

-This is not an attempt to control the individual or force them into treatment, but offers a barrier-free pathway to recovery for the addicted person.
-It affords the person an opportunity to listen to you and others who have witnessed changes in behaviors as a result of the drug abuse, and allows them the freedom to choose to enter a treatment program.
+This is not an attempt to control the individual or force them into treatment but offers a barrier-free pathway to recovery for the addicted person.
+It affords the person an opportunity to listen to you and others who have witnessed changes in behaviors as a result of the drug abuse and allows them the freedom to choose to enter a treatment program.

 An intervention is also a great way to garner support from others who are also close to the person coping with addiction.